-On low speed rate, the E33W is slow and can be easily taken by the slightest breeze.
-Switching to “high” speed, the aircraft becomes more agile and wind resistant.
+At low-speed rate, the E33W is slow and can be easily taken by the slightest breeze.
+Switching to “high” speed, the aircraft becomes more agile and wind-resistant.

 The Wi-Fi FPV has serious latency so it can’t be used for full FPV flights (with VR headset).
 FPV range is also shorter than actual control rage.

 Under optimal conditions, BG says the Eachine E33W can stay airborne for up to 10 minutes but of course, real-world conditions aren’t always optimal.
 I got an average of 5-6 minutes of playtime.
 Removing the camera and propeller protectors you can probably earn extra 1-2 minutes.

 6Should you buy it?